zchee/neovim-wiki/Installing-Neovim.md

 # Install from source

-Instead of using a pre-built package, you can build and install Neovim from source.

-See [Building-Neovim](https://github.com/neovim/neovim/wiki/Building-Neovim) first; once that's done
+If a package is not provided for your platform, see [Building-Neovim](https://github.com/neovim/neovim/wiki/Building-Neovim).
+Once you've built Neovim, install it with the following commands:

     make
     sudo make install

-That installs to the standard software location for your operation system (`/usr/local`, `C:/Program Files`, etc.).
-To choose a different location, see below.

-- Alternatively, you can run `build/bin/nvim` directly.
-Just run `make` (instead of `make install`).
-Then run this command in `nvim` itself: `:helptags $VIMRUNTIME/doc`

-## Install to custom location

-To install Neovim to a custom directory, set `CMAKE_INSTALL_PREFIX` in the build command:
+For Unix-like systems this installs Neovim to `/usr/local`, while for Windows to `C:/Program Files`.
+Note, however, that this can complicate uninstallation.
+The following example avoids this by isolating an installation under `$HOME/neovim`:

     rm -r build/
     make CMAKE_EXTRA_FLAGS="-DCMAKE_INSTALL_PREFIX:PATH=$HOME/neovim"
     make install
     export PATH="$HOME/neovim/bin:$PATH"

-Note that the `rm -r build/` step above is needed if you've built Neovim before, as the install location will be the same as before since CMake caches build information
+Note that the `rm -r build/` step above is needed if you've built Neovim before, as the install location will be the same as before since CMake caches build information.

-## Uninstall a source build

-To uninstall Neovim, just delete the `CMAKE_INSTALL_PREFIX` directory that you specified in the [_Install to custom location_](#install-to-custom-location) section above.
+---

 See [Building Neovim](Building-Neovim) for more options.
 See [Troubleshooting](Troubleshooting) if you encounter [build](Troubleshooting#build-issues) or [installation errors](Troubleshooting#installation-issues).